dij0s/PETAL/thesis/bachelor_thesis.typ

 Previously, AI agents were described as autonomous systems able to operate and make decisions independently.
 These operations rely on tools.

-A construction worker, for example, has different tools for different needs, such as a hammer for nails, a saw for cutting wood, and a level for ensuring straight walls.
+A construction worker, for example, has different tools for different needs, such as a hammer for nails, a saw for cutting wood and a level for ensuring straight walls.
 The tools come with a set of instructions describing how to use them and what to expect from them.

 The same applies to AI agents, which have, in this work, different tools allowing them to query, aggregate and retrieve data from the datasets in #ref(<datasets_table>).
 Consequently, language models can leverage their natural language processing capabilities to choose the appropriate tools for the query.